WHAT IS A RADIOLOGIST?

 HOW WILL MY PHYSICIAN GET THE RESULTS OF MY EXAMINATION?

 In the past, your health care provider would have had to wait for the report of your examination to be mailed to him or her.
 At IMI, we now transmit your examination and results to your provider via a secure, confidential Internet connection.
-The results of your examination are available to your provider as soon as the radiologist has interpreted the images and issued the report, typically within hours of your exam.
+The results of your examination are available to your provider as soon as the radiologist has interpreted the images and issued the report, typically within 24-48 hours after your exam.